Frequently Asked Questions

 - What happens if I don't make the line?

 - Don't disappear!
-Stay involved in the Purdue Bands & Orchestras organization.
+Stay involved in the Purdue Bands & Orchestras department.

-- Join one of the many concert bands of the semester.
+- Join one of the many concert bands during the semester.

 - Keep practicing!
 You didn't make it for a reason - use all of this free time to get better!

 - Hang out with members.
 Drum with them.
 Learn from them.
 Just because you're not a member of the line, doesn't mean you're not part of the family.